liamchampton/golang-twitter-bot-workshop/lab-4.md

 twitter_auth "github.com/IBMDeveloperUK/twitter-bot-ws/pkg/twitter_auth"
 ```

-{% hint style="info" %}
-Note: It is important to keep the `twitter_auth`prefix to prevent it interfering with other declarations of the twitter API package within the code
+> **Note**: It is important to keep the `twitter_auth`prefix to prevent it interfering with other declarations of the twitter API package within the code
-{% endhint %}

 1. Test it compiles by running the application locally \(don't hit the new route just yet as it will tweet\)
 2. If it compiles successfully, push it up to the cloud where you are hosting it.